Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Theoretical framework

 By substituting Eq.~\eqref{eq.dir_psi} into Eq.~\eqref{eq.Deig} \cite{gen:gran07,sfa:vann12}, the field-free Dirac eigenvalue problem turns into coupled radial equations for $P_{\kappa}(r)$ and $Q_{\kappa}(r)$, which are expanded in a B-spline basis

-in analogy with the nonrelativistic case [compare Eq.~\eqref{eq.bspline}].
+in analogy with the nonrelativistic case [Eq.~\eqref{eq.bspline}].
 Inserting these expansions into the radial Dirac equations yields a $2n \times 2n$ generalized eigenvalue problem.
-Following the same diagonalization procedure used in the nonrelativistic case, we obtain the relativistic energy spectrum and corresponding eigenstates.
+The same diagonalization procedure used in the nonrelativistic case yields the relativistic energy spectrum and the corresponding eigenstates.

 The solution of the TDDE [Eq.~\eqref{eq.tdde1}] for $t > 0$ is obtained by expanding the time-dependent wavefunction $\psi_{\rm r}(\mathbf{r},t)$ in the basis of field-free Dirac eigenstates $\Phi_{j}(\mathbf{r})$: